orenbenkiki/dynamake/README.rst

 * Generate several types of help messages: basic, list all steps, detailed help for a step, help of shell action of a step (for parameters).

-* Application "hub" skeleton for invoking arbitrary (registered) functions with different sets of parameters.

 * Cache the results of glob calls, only invalidate when relevant actions are executed (if this proves to be a performance bottleneck).